MiguelFFuentes/MarcuSports/docs/README.md

 ## Backend error handling
 I created a generic middleware to handle errors in the backend.
 As the project continues I may add some domain exceptions or specific error handling.
 I'm aware that the error handling is not perfect yet, but it is a good start.

+## Image url
+I've decided to just store the image url since the complexity added from storing the image is not worth it for the current requirements.

+In the future, as the business grows, it might be a good idea to store the images in a cloud storage service, like S3.